 ‘Set Goals’ Feature

-Grammarly does say that it is Artificial Intelligence.
+Grammarly does say that it’s Artificial Intelligence.
 And it is no wonder used in this feature.
 It gives you customized suggestions for your writing.

-For example, if you dig deep into a specific expertise content where there is no option to simplify your work, then it’s obviously meant only for knowledgeable readers.
-Without the ‘Set Goals’ feature, Grammarly would never know the intent you have for your writing.
+For example, dig deep into a specific expertise content where there is no option to simplify your work, then it’s obviously meant only for knowledgeable readers.
+Without the ‘Set Goals’ feature, Grammarly wouldn’t know the intent you’ve for your writing.
 But with this feature available, Grammarly can understand it.

 Similarly, with this AI, you can specify exactly how you want your writing to sound to the reader.
-Be it Intent, Tone, Audience, or Formality – you can be specific about it.
+Be it Intent, Tone, Audience, or Formality – be specific about it.

-If Grammarly’s doing anything to improvise, it is this: They are working to make it a more human with the AI editor.
+If Grammarly’s doing anything to improvise, it’s this: They are working to make it more human with the AI editor.
 And it is absolutely great!